earthmuffin/earthmuffin-web/README.md

 ### CloudFront distribution

 - Create new distribution with origin matching endpoint without protocol from s3 `Static website hosting` section
+- Create and link SSL certificate with ACM (N. Virginia)

+In case you are not able to create CloudFront distribution because of account verification or create certificate in ACM contact AWS support.

 ### Route 53

 - Create `CNAME` record set pointing to endpoint without protocol from s3 `Static website hosting` section
 - Create `A` record set pointing to CloudFront distribution domain name

-Check if your NS records match with registered domain by using e.g. `whois` tool
+Check if your NS records match with registered domain by using e.g. `whois` tool.

 ### Troubleshooting